mrzaxaryan/Position-Independent-Runtime/article.md

     While this really avoids embedding floating‑point literals, it increases code size and complexity, which is not suitable in this case of work.

-* **Problem 1.4:** Using function pointers in C‑generated shellcode introduces relocation dependencies, as function addresses are normally resolved by the loader.
+* **Problem:** Using function pointers in C‑generated shellcode introduces relocation dependencies, as function addresses are normally resolved by the loader.
 In a loaderless execution environment, these relocations are not applied, causing indirect function calls to reference invalid addresses and break execution from arbitrary memory locations.

 * **Solution 1.4:**
     Unfortunately, we could not identify a more effective solution than performing manual relocation at runtime.
 However, alternative ideas or improvements are welcome.

-* **Problem 2:** Performing arithmetic with 64-bit integers on a 32-bit system, or with floating-point numbers, can cause issues because the compiler expects certain helper routines to be present.
+* **Problem:** Performing arithmetic with 64-bit integers on a 32-bit system, or with floating-point numbers, can cause issues because the compiler expects certain helper routines to be present.
-* **Solution 2:** The common way to solve this problem is to implement that helper routines manually.
+* **Solution:** The common way to solve this problem is to implement that helper routines manually.

 ## What We Offer
 Within this work, we present fully alternative approaches to solve these problems.
 We introduce CPP‑PIC, a C++23 runtime library designed to achieve fully position‑independent execution by eliminating dependencies on `.rdata`, the C runtime (CRT), and other loader‑managed components.
 CPP-PIC provides a fully position-independence for